 - Reflection areas (attractive rooms where children can take time to think, calm and reflect)

-- Music room, containing DJ decks and a range of electronic, musical instruments
+- Music room, containing DJ decks and a range of electronic musical instruments

 - Alternative therapy and beauty room

-- Multi-purpose ceramics and hobby room
+- DIY workshop and multi-purpose ceramics and hobby room

 - Waking night stations